 Oyekanmi said many people did not turn up when the process commenced in June 2021 until six months to the initial deadline.

 He said the late rush was the reason for the overwhelming crowds being recorded at various registration centres.

 “When we first started this in June 2021, in the opening months- first-three-four-five months, there were days when three persons, four persons, sometimes one, sometimes none, turned up to register across our centres in the country but suddenly about six weeks to the deadline, people started coming out and I think that is not the fault of the Commission,” he said.

 Oyekanmi said this led to the extension of the deadline for the voter registration exercise.

 He added that the new Permanent Voter Cards (PVCs) will be available for collection from October this year till about a week to the commencement of the 2023 general elections.

 Nurudeen Akewushola is an investigative reporter and fact-checker with The ICIR.
-He believes in-depth investigative reporting is the key to social justice and good governance.
-You can shoot him an email via firstname.lastname@example.org and @NurudeenAkewus1 on Twitter.
+He believes courageous in-depth investigative reporting is the key to social justice, accountability and good governance in the society.
+You can shoot him a scoop via [email protected] and @NurudeenAkewus1 on Twitter.